 Canon EOS 5D Mark III

 Canon is currently the leader of the megapixel race after trailing behind Nikon for a couple of years.
-The new 5DS has a whooping 50.6 million pixel sensor.
+The new 5DS has a whopping 50.6 million pixel sensor.

 But broadly speaking, such huge pixel count isn’t required by the average photographer who sticks to printing at A3 or below unless they often want to heavily crop.
 Then there’s the issue of super large files.